qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

 Fuzzify raster (gaussian membership) |312|
 ------------------------------------------

 Transforms an input raster to a fuzzified raster by assigning a membership value to each pixel, using a Gaussian membership function.
 Membership values range from 0 to 1.
 In the fuzzified raster, a value of 0 implies no membership of the defined fuzzy set, whereas a value of 1 means full membership.
 The gaussian membership function is defined as |gaussian_formula|, where *f1* is the spread and *f2* the midpoint.

 .. figure:: img/gaussianimage.png
   :align: center

   Fuzzify raster example.
 Input raster source: Land Tirol - data.tirol.gv.at.

-.. seealso:: :ref:`qgisfuzzifyrasterlargemembership` , :ref:`qgisfuzzifyrasterlinearmembership`,
+.. seealso:: :ref:`qgisfuzzifyrasterlargemembership`
+  :ref:`qgisfuzzifyrasterlinearmembership`,
+  :ref:`qgisfuzzifyrasternearmembership`,
-  :ref:`qgisfuzzifyrasternearmembership` , :ref:`qgisfuzzifyrasterpowermembership`,
+  :ref:`qgisfuzzifyrasterpowermembership`,
   :ref:`qgisfuzzifyrastersmallmembership`

 Parameters